 Call the telephone interpreter service for help on how to connect in your language.

-The National Continence Helpline receives in excess of 22,000 calls per year.
+The National Continence Helpline receives in excess of 22,000 calls a year.
 The Helpline can be contacted on 1800 33 00 66 or via email@example.com

 You can call the National Continence Helpline between the hours of 8.00am and 8.00pm Australian Eastern Standard Time.